lexlu726/CV/README.md

 # overview
-The project is about to promote myself into programmer industry.
-Website will be update time to time.
+The project is about promoting myself in the programmer industry.
+The website will be updated from time to time.

 # Link